QuiteAFancyEmerald/Holy-Unblocker/README.md

 </details>

 ## More Information
-This project is maintained by Quite A Fancy Emerald with massive help from BinBashBanana (OlyB) and is an official flagship Titanium Network web proxy site.
+This project is maintained by the Holy Unblocker LTS team and is an official flagship Titanium Network web proxy site.

 - <a href="https://github.com/titaniumnetwork-dev/">https://github.com/titaniumnetwork-dev/</a>
 - <a href="https://titaniumnetwork.org/">https://titaniumnetwork.org/</a>